reinderien/mimic/README.md

 ./mimic --list           # Show all of the homographs ./mimic --explain=o      # What crazy things can we do with this letter?
-./mimic --me-harder 100  # Type some lines in and mess with every single char cat mimic | ./mimic      # Pipe the source through itself at 1%
+./mimic --me-harder 100  # Type some lines in and mess with every single char ./mimic --reverse        # Undo the mayhem.
+Boooring. cat mimic | ./mimic      # Pipe the source through itself at 1%

 # Turn up the knob and save the results
 cat mimic | ./mimic --me-harder 25 > mimicked

+# Or, if your code acts strange, but you have seen this prank before:
+cat mimicked | ./mimic --reverse > unmimicked diff unmimicked mimic
 ```

 ### Results